 - Improve operational coordination with state, local, and partners.

 - Enhance federal agency coordination and information sharing.

 - Work with stakeholders to identify best practices.

-Tri-chaired by the Cybersecurity and Infrastructure Security Agency's (CISA) Infrastructure Security Division (ISD), Department of Labor’s Occupational Safety and Health Administration (OSHA), and the Environmental Protection Agency’s (EPA) Office of Solid Waste and Emergency Response, the Working Group coordinated with state and local governments, first responders, chemical facility owners and operators, and community stakeholders to accomplish these goals.
+Tri-chaired by the Cybersecurity and Infrastructure Security Agency's (CISA) Infrastructure Security Division (ISD), Department of Labor’s Occupational Safety and Health Administration (OSHA), and the Environmental Protection Agency’s (EPA) Office of Land and Emergency Management, the Chemical Facility Security and Safety Working Group coordinates with with the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF); Department of Transportation (DOT); U.S. Department of Agriculture (USDA); state and local governments; first responders; chemical facility owners and operators; and community stakeholders to accomplish these goals.